 Which option is best for the condition of your car?

 Your choice depends on how bad the damage actually is.
-For heavy damage with broken paint, a body shop may be your only choice.
+For heavy damage with broken paint, our Costa Mesa Collision Repair Shop may be your only choice.
 For smaller damage, such as a door ding, hail damage, or even a basketball sized dent, Paintless Dent Removal can likely remove the damage, without a time consuming and costly trip to the auto body shop.

 Taking your car to the body shop can leave you without your vehicle for days or even weeks.
 Why?
 Here's how the process works:

 The body shop technician first removes the original paint from the area to be repaired.
 Then, they will apply a putty-like filler to the damaged area, which needs to dry, cure, and harden overnight (at the least).
 After that, the filler is sanded to make it flush with the exterior and a coat of primer applied over the area, which also needs quite some time to dry and cure.

 After the primer is dry, then a coat of paint is applied and hopefully matches the original paint on your car.
 When that paint is dry, a clear protectant coat is applied.
 When the work is complete, your car is cleaned and polished, ready to return to you.

 While the process may be done with the utmost care, it's still time-consuming and expensive.

 There's another way to fix hail damage, parking lot dings, and accidental dents – Paint less Dent Removal.
 This process removes both small and large dents using a set of precise tools and the skill of a trained PDR technician.

 PDR works by approaching the dent from the inside out.
 These precise, almost magical tools allow the technician to reach behind fenders, inside doors, and between your car's body panels to gently push the dent out, flush with the rest of the metal of the body and restoring your car's exterior to its original shape.